designodactyl/byForm/readme.md

 	git push
   ```

-Note.
-Where "atom" can be replace in the above code with any editor.
+*Note: "atom" can be replaced in the above code with any editor name.*